Mountain View High School (Washington): History

+In 2012, a need-based food program called Mandy's Pantry opened.
+It was named in honor of MVHS alumna Mandy Lathim, who died in a traffic accident.
+The pantry is sustained entirely by donations from the community.
+Its main community partner is "SHARE of Vancouver" but is also supported by grocery stores, restaurants, businesses and churches in the area.

+Academics

 Mountain View High School offers a comprehensive curriculum that includes a wide variety of courses, including: career and technical education, English, fine arts, foreign languages, mathematics, physical education, science, social studies, special education, and performing arts.

-Thunder Success Academy

-Along with its own students, Mountain View has also introduced and promoted several activities that are designed to help incoming students become successful in their later lives.
+Mountain View has also introduced and promoted several activities that are designed to help incoming students become successful in their later lives.
 A well-known example of this is the Thunder Success Academy, or TSA, which has two branches of older students, Thunder Crew, the general workers during the school year, and Thunder Mentors, who not only participate in Thunder Crew, but also attend a summer camp with the freshmen.

 TSA has been so successful that other schools in Washington have modeled their own programs after it, in order to make their students feel responsible for each other, though some students just take the program for the .5 credit awarded to each student who takes TSA.
-TSA has expanded annually to take in several hundred freshmen every year, and introduce many students who have moved into the area to their new environs.

-TSA talks about caring for every student and also is a chance for students to plan out their future goals.

-The background of the school is

-Advanced Placement

-Mountain View High School has one of the largest Advanced Placement (AP) programs in the area.
-Courses offered at the AP level include Biology, Chemistry, Physics, Calculus, Statistics, Computer Science, European History, U.S. History, U.S. Government and Politics, Comparative Government and Politics, Micro and Macroeconomics, Psychology, English Language and Composition, English Literature and Composition, Spanish, German, Human Geography, and Studio Art, but new course options are being added each year.
-AP classes can also be taken as an Independent Study in some departments.

-For the 2008-2009 school year, 86% of all AP exams taken by Mountain View students earned passing scores.

-Need Based Programs

-Mandy’s Pantry

-Mandy's Pantry is a food security program at Mountain View High School that opened in 2012.
-It was named in honor of a Mountain View Graduate, Mandy Lathim who died in a traffic accident.
-The pantry is one of the food pantries connected to the Evergreen school district's pantry project.
-The Pantry Project's mission statement is "To ensure that a students learning and development are not impaired by their lack of nutritious food."
-The Pantry Project is sustained entirely by donations from the community.
-The pantry's main community partner is SHARE of Vancouver WA and are also supported by many grocery stores, restaurants, businesses and churches in the area.